-GMWSD seeks grant funding to deploy Dropcountr, a digital customer engagement platform to achieve the following objectives:
+The City seeks grant funding to achieve the following objectives:

-- Implement demand-side conservation measures - Promote water conservation by making water consumption data easily accessible to its customers via digital channels (native mobile app and web portal) - Increase customer engagement in areas of water use, water rate tiers, leak detection, and rebates and tips to improve conservation.
-Making water use data accessible to the customers and notifying them about behind the meter leaks or unusually high water use promotes water efficiency and reduces costs for the customer. - Track the effectiveness of the Dropcountr deployment relative to traditional methods of conservation adopted by GMWSD such as turf replacement, fixture replacement, public education etc.
+- Implement demand-side conservation measures consistent with the goals of the 2013 Drought Management Plan - Deploy Rachio's smart sprinklers and flow meters to control and measure outdoor water use - Promote water conservation by making water consumption data easily accessible to its customers via digital channels (native mobile app and web portal) - Integrate and display the data collected by Rachio's smart sprinklers and flow meters within Droprcountr's customer engagement platform - Increase customer engagement in areas of water use (indoor and outdoor), water rate tiers, leak detection, and rebates and tips to improve conservation.
+Making water use data accessible to the customers and notifying them about behind the meter leaks or unusually high water use promotes water efficiency and reduces costs for the customer. - Track the effectiveness of the Dropcountr-Rachio program relative to traditional methods of conservation adopted by the City such as turf replacement, fixture replacement, public education etc.